McLoud, Oklahoma: Primary and secondary schools

+Most of McLoud is in the McLoud Public Schools school district.
+Portions are in Dale Public Schools and Harrah Public Schools.

 McLoud Public Schools consists of two campus sites.
-The McLoud Elementary campus consists of eight buildings, including the Elementary building(old intermediate), the Ola Barnett building (future board offices),the PreK building(old 2nd grade building),and the Early Childhood Center (Pre-K thru 1st grade).
+The McLoud Elementary campus consists of eight buildings, including the Elementary building(old intermediate), the Ola Barnett building (future board offices), the PreK building(old 2nd grade building), and the Early Childhood Center (Pre-K thru 1st grade).
 The new Intermediate campus is located south of the Junior High and High School.
 Also at the Elementary campus are the Elementary Gymnasium, the Elementary Multi-Media Center, and the Elementary SafeRoom, which provides tornado protection for the 1,000+ students, staff, and faculty.

 The Secondary campus consists of ten buildings.
 These include McLoud Junior High School (7th & 8th grade) and High School East and West buildings (9th - 12th grades) Also included on the Secondary campus are the Secondary cafeteria, the Secondary Multimedia Center, the Business Building (now the indoor archery range), a VoAg Building and VoAg Barn, the Home Economics Building, the Fine Arts Building (Band and Drama), and the Secondary SafeRoom which provides the entire secondary campus with tornado protection.

 McLoud Schools offers students access to 15 different computer labs across the District.
 There are four basketball gyms, baseball, football, soccer, and softball fields.
 McLoud Schools also has indoor practice facilities for their baseball, softball, and wrestling programs, as well as the football field house.